 Authentication

-Authentication methods supported by ctx| — email/password, OAuth, passkeys, two-factor, and device authorisation.
+Authentication methods supported by ctx| - email/password, OAuth, passkeys, two-factor, and device authorization.

 ctx| uses Better Auth for identity management.